Defending Progressive Prosecution

 Date Written: November 1, 2019

-This Book Review Essay highlights the importance of Charged to modern criminal justice debates, and leverages its concrete framing of the issues to offer a generally applicable theory of prosecutor-driven criminal justice reform.
+This Essay highlights the importance of Charged to modern criminal justice debates, and leverages its concrete framing to offer a generally applicable theory of prosecutor-driven criminal justice reform.
 The theory seeks to reconcile reformers’ newfound embrace of prosecutorial discretion with long-standing worries, both inside and outside the academy, about the dangerous accumulation of prosecutorial power.
-It also offers the potential to broaden the movement’s appeal beyond progressive jurisdictions.
+It also offers the potential to broaden the reform movement’s appeal beyond progressive jurisdictions.

 Keywords: prosecutors, progressive prosecution, charged